SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 ## Step 3 - run the package initialization script

-First, install [npx](https://www.npmjs.com/package/npx) if you don't have it:

-`npm i -g npx`

-and then execute the initialization script, optionally with parameters from the following table:
+Run the initialization script, optionally with parameters from the following table:

 Parameter | Description | Default value
 ----------|-------------|--------------